 As the mother of the home and the 'personal trainer' on most things cleaning and organising (I say MOST because Matt is wonderful at helping out at this too and he generally has more free time to teach things or so it seems), around here I generally take this training seriously.
-I like to use a little time on our family night to teach a new skill.
+So I allocate time on our family night to teach a new skill.

 Some of these 'skill training' moments have been lots of fun.
-It is also one of the few times that I have everyone's attention and I can get them all together at the same time and they know they need to listen or no treat!
-Well, I say that sometimes but everyone always gets to have some of the treat...bit of a softy on family night!
+It is also one of the few times that I have everyone's attention and I can get them all together at the same time.

 Anyway, some of the things that I have done to teach the kids are: